-Selling and marketing expenses were as follows (in thousands):
+MARKETING AND SALES.
+Selling and marketing expenses were as follows:

+YEAR ENDED DECEMBER 31,

 1999 1998

-Integra NeuroSciences \$ 6,244 \$ 628
+(IN THOUSANDS)

-Integra LifeSciences 3,243 5,273
+Integra NeuroSciences Integra LifeSciences \$6,244 3,243 \$ 628 5,273

-Total \$ 9,487 \$ 5,901
+Total \$9,487 \$5,901 ======

 Integra NeuroSciences selling and marketing expense increased in 1999 primarily because of the NeuroCare Group of companies acquisition.
 Additional increases resulted from expenses related to the domestic and international launch of the DuraGen(R) product in the third quarter of 1999.
-The decrease in Integra LifeSciences selling and marketing expenses is primarily the result of the transition of INTEGRA(R) Dermal Regeneration Template selling and marketing activities to Ethicon, offset by a slight increase in sales and marketing costs related to acquired product lines.
+The decrease in Integra LifeSciences selling and marketing expenses is primarily the result of the transition of INTEGRA(R) Dermal Regeneration Template selling and marketing costs related to acquired product lines.

-General and administrative expenses were as follows (in thousands):
+GENERAL AND ADMINISTRATIVE.
+General and administrative expenses were as follows:

+YEAR ENDED DECEMBER 31,

 1999 1998

+(IN THOUSANDS)

-Integra NeuroSciences \$ 4,726 \$ 437
+Integra NeuroSciences Integra LifeSciences Corporate \$ 4,726 2,433 6,165 \$ 437 2,111 7,239

-Integra LifeSciences 2,433 2,111

-Corporate 6,165 7,239

-Total \$13,324 \$ 9,787
+Total \$13,324 ======= \$ 9,787 =======

-Integra NeuroSciences general and administrative expense increased in 1999 primarily because of the NeuroCare Group of companies acquisition.
-Included in this amount is \$1.0 million of severance costs associated with the closure of the corporate headquarters of NeuroCare Group of companies in July 1999.
-General and administrative expense in the Integra LifeSciences segment increased in 1999 primarily due to additional headcount.
+Integra NeuroSciences general and administrative expense increased in 1999 primarily because of the NeuroCare Group acquisition.
+Included in this amount is \$1.0 million of severance costs associated with the closure of the corporate headquarters of NeuroCare Group in July 1999.
+General and administrative expense in the Integra LifeSciences division increased in 1999 primarily due to additional headcount.
 The decrease in corporate general and administrative expenses in 1999 resulted primarily from decreased legal fees and costs associated with maintenance of our intellectual property and the effects of a \$0.2 million asset impairment charge recorded in 1998, offset by increases related to additional headcount.

+NET INTEREST INCOME.
 Net interest income consisted of interest income of \$1.0 million and interest expense of \$0.7 million in 1999.
 Interest income decreased in 1999 consistent with lower average cash and marketable securities balances during 1999.

-Other income decreased in 1999 primarily because of a 0.6 million favorable litigation settlement recorded in 1998.
+OTHER INCOME.
+Other income decreased in 1999 primarily because of a \$0.6 million favorable litigation settlement recorded in 1998.